Lawd-STAR/DetStream-Vision-Agents/README.md

 ### Cluely style Invisible Assistant

 Apps like Cluely offer realtime coaching via an invisible overlay.
 This example shows you how you can build your own invisible assistant.
 It combines Gemini realtime (to watch your screen and audio), and doesn't broadcast audio (only text).
-Again this approach is quite versatile and can be used for: Sales coaching, job interview cheating, physical world/ on the job coaching with glasses
+This approach is quite versatile and can be used for: Sales coaching, job interview cheating, physical world/ on the job coaching with glasses

 Demo video